JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 Box(Modifier
     .dragAndDropSource(
         // Creates a visual representation of data while it is being dragged
-        // (white rectangle with the exportedText value). drawDragDecoration = {
+        // (white rectangle with the exportedText string centered on it). drawDragDecoration = {
            drawRect(
                color = Color.White,
                    topLeft = Offset(x = 0f, y = size.height/4),
                        size = Size(size.width, size.height/2)
            )
            val textLayoutResult = textMeasurer.measure(
                text = AnnotatedString(exportedText),
                layoutDirection = layoutDirection,
                density = this
            )
            drawText(
                textLayoutResult = textLayoutResult,
                topLeft = Offset(
                    x = (size.width - textLayoutResult.size.width) / 2,
                    y = (size.height - textLayoutResult.size.height) / 2,
                )
            )
         }
+    )
     .size(200.dp)
     .background(Color.LightGray)
-    ) {
+    {
        detectDragGestures(
            onDragStart = { offset ->
               startTransfer(
                   // Defines transferable data and supported transfer actions.
-                    // When an action is concluded, prints the result into the log with onTransferCompleted().
+                  // When an action is concluded, prints the result into system output with onTransferCompleted().
                   DragAndDropTransferData(
                       transferable = DragAndDropTransferable(
                           StringSelection(exportedText)
                       ),

                       // List of actions supported by this drag source.
 A type of action is passed to the drop target
                       // together with data.
                       // The target can use this to reject an inappropriate drop operation or to interpret user's
                       // expectations.
                       supportedActions = listOf(
                           DragAndDropTransferAction.Copy,
                           DragAndDropTransferAction.Move,
                           DragAndDropTransferAction.Link,
                       ),
                       dragDecorationOffset = offset,
                       onTransferCompleted = { action ->
                           println("Action at the source: $action")
                       }
                   )
               )
            },
            onDrag = { _, _ -> },
        )
     }
 ) {
    Text("Drag Me", Modifier.align(Alignment.Center))
 }
 ```
 {initial-collapse-state="collapsed"  collapsed-title="Box(Modifier.dragAndDropSource"}